 With the current social distancing necessity, I know everyone has needed to begin making coffee at home!
 I feel like nearly everyone I know drinks coffee.
 This ritual plays a huge part in so many people’s lives.
 On average, Americans drink about 400 million cups of coffee a day.
 Furthermore, the United States ranks 25th in the top coffee consuming nations.
 That means that other countries consume even more coffee than we do here!
 With all of the coffee our world consumes, we can produce a LOT of waste.
-Therefore, I want to share some easy ways to help you create a zero waste and great tasting coffee routine from bean to cup in the safety of your own home!
+Therefore, I want to share some easy ways to help you create great tasting coffee with less waste from bean to cup in the safety of your own home!

 Choosing Your Coffee